dommilosz/Telefon/README.md

 # Schematic

 Everything is powered by the same 5V stable power supply with at least a few amps of current.
+USB Hub is there for I2CCom

 ![image](https://user-images.githubusercontent.com/54410730/167308553-8880e31e-c8fa-444a-8582-a00643255efd.png)